 Ways to Learn a Language Faster

 As we highlighted in our introduction (remember that, it seems like ages ago, so you can skip back to the beginning of the article for a refresher if you wish) there are many reasons why a person may want to learn a new language.
 Ask yourself some questions:

-These things will help you to stay focused and will motivate you to keep going, even when there are days where the learning is less enjoyable.
+These things will help you to stay focused and will motivate you to keep going, even when there are days when the learning is less enjoyable.

-For example, you may seek out a language teacher who specializes in your chosen language or may start to visit a store where a staff member speaks the language.
-Ask them honestly whether they would mind helping you as you learn their language.
+For example, you may seek out a language teacher who specializes in your chosen language.
 You could even hire a teacher or tutor for yourself, or attend language classes to help you along with your journey.

 You can also find some of your favorite movies and shows that you already know well and watch them in another language.
 Sure, they will likely be dubbed, but it will be extremely beneficial as you will already know what is going on and you will have a chance to hear the language in a familiar setting.

-Above all, have fun.
-There will be times where you feel like giving up, but keep persevering.
+That is a significant amount of time, so make sure to have fun while you learn.
+There will be times when you feel like giving up, but keep persevering.
 You will be glad you did when you hold your first conversation in your new language with a native speaker!

 If you are interested in learning a new language before you set off on your travels, check out the link below to access a wide range of effective language courses.